Home Affordability Calculator

 0.0% room · max 44%

-GDS: housing costs ÷ gross income · TDS: housing + all debt ÷ gross income · Binding constraint: TDS
+GDS: housing costs ÷ gross income · TDS: housing + all debt ÷ gross income · Binding: TDS

 Appraisal$400